albertesc/tailwindcss-boilerplate/README.md

 These instructions will allow you to obtain a copy of the running project on your local machine for development and testing purposes.

-### Pre-requisitos
+### Requirements

-Necesitaras instalar node.js para el correcto funcionamiento de este repositorio.
-Pedes encontrar toda la info en (https://nodejs.org/es/download/).
+You will need to install node.js for the proper functioning of this repository.
+You can find all the info at (https://nodejs.org/es/download/).

 ### Installation